...

 How Long Can Breast Milk Stay at Room Temperature After Feeding?

-Rule: Breast milk that a baby has partially drunk from should be used or discarded within 1 to 2 hours after the feeding session ends.
+The safe rule is simple: breast milk that has already been partially fed should be used within 1 to 2 hours after feeding ends.

 How Long Is Thawed Breast Milk Good at Room Temperature?